johnsonandjohnson/Bodiless-JS/packages/cx-layout/doc/Layout.md

 At the site or global regional/brand library level, you can use the Layout Component as is, or extend/shadow the existing component.

-?> **Tip:** While building out Layout, it's recommended to leave the existing CanvasX component — or, if new, stub out the component and render a text placeholder — you can return to the particular component later in the site build.
+?> **Tip:** While building out Layout, it's recommended to leave the existing VitalDS component — or, if new, stub out the component and render a text placeholder — you can return to the particular component later in the site build.
 In the beginning of your site build, focus on the general structure of header, footer, etc. here, and leave the details for a later step in the process.